Background

 A common way of putting it, even a 10% man is superior to the covert narcissist or the cerebral narcissist who are 0% men.

-So they experience humiliating modification by the other party, not by the intimate partner, but by the person the intimate partner teams up with.
-They're mortified by the fact that they are being egregiously disrespected and ignored.
+So they experience humiliating mortification by the other party, not by the intimate partner, but by the person the intimate partner teams up with.

 This negates the grandeur of self-perception as perhaps or inspiring or feared or respected by other people.

-This is mortifying, it's humiliating, it triggers all the shame in the narcissist because it challenges the narcissist's fantastic inflated grandeur self-image as perfect as I don't know feared or respected or so.
+When the intimate partner of a covert narcissist or a cerebral narcissist no longer finds the narcissist attractive or sexy or irresistible or whatever and she gravitates towards another person, this is mortifying, it's humiliating, it triggers all the shame in the narcissist because it challenges the narcissist's fantastic inflated grandiose self-image as perfect as I don't know feared or respected or so.

-The narcissist in this case undergoes modification and usually the partners of cerebral narcissist and covert narcissist, they select alternatives to the narcissist which present themselves as saviors or rescuers or fixers or healers or moral crusaders.
+The narcissist in this case undergoes mortification and usually the partners of cerebral narcissist and covert narcissist, they select alternatives to the narcissist which present themselves as saviors or rescuers or fixers or healers or moral crusaders.

 The alternative to the narcissist, the guy who poaches the narcissist's girlfriend or the guy who poaches the narcissist's wife or the woman who poaches the narcissist's husband or her boyfriend, they usually paint the narcissist as insufferably haughty, bullying, contemptible, craven, monster or fraudster and in vast majority of cases they're absolutely right so it's not a difficult task.

-And then there's what Cartman called the triangle, the drama triangle where there's the narcissist who is cast by everyone involved, is an irredeemable, incorrigible abuser, there's the savior or rescuer or healer or fixer or crusader who saves or rescues the damsel in distress which is who is the narcissist's intimate partner.
+And then there's what Karpman called the triangle, the drama triangle where there's the narcissist who is cast by everyone involved, is an irredeemable, incorrigible abuser, there's the savior or rescuer or healer or fixer or crusader who saves or rescues the damsel in distress which is who is the narcissist's intimate partner.

 At some point the narcissist's intimate partner may and very often does re-idealize the narcissist and so finds him again charming and irresistible and attractive and gravitates towards him and away from the savior and the rescuer and then the triangle or the cycle starts again.

-So this is the picture as you see romantic and sexual interactions between narcissists and their intimate partners or potential intimate partners are not clear cut and they cannot be reduced to a simple formula, depends who the narcissist is, cerebralism, covert, reacts one way, overt, grandiose overt, reacts another in another way, depends who the other party, the intimate partner is, is she a borderline, is she a codependent, does she have daddy issues, does she have mommy issues, is she there just for the sex and to realize fantasies, does she find the narcissist irresistible because he is self-confident and her self-esteem, is it his money, is she looking for a sugar daddy or is she a gold digger?
+So this is the picture as you see romantic and sexual interactions between narcissists and their intimate partners or potential intimate partners are not clear cut and they cannot be reduced to a simple formula, depends who the narcissist is, cerebral, covert, reacts one way, overt, grandiose overt, reacts another in another way, depends who the other party, the intimate partner is, is she a borderline, is she a codependent, does she have daddy issues, does she have mommy issues, is she there just for the sex and to realize fantasies, does she find the narcissist irresistible because he is self-confident and her self-esteem, is it his money, is she looking for a sugar daddy or is she a gold digger?

 There are numerous scenarios but all of them involve the narcissist pathology, the narcissistic pathology.